KAlO2/PerfectShow/README.md

 # Contact
 If you like this project, share your appreciation by following me in [GitHub](https://github.com/KAlO2).
-If you have any problems about this project, you can file an issue [here](https://github.com/KAlO2/PerfectShow/issues) or join QQ group 571444731 for consulting.
+If you have any problems about this project, you can file an issue [here](https://github.com/KAlO2/PerfectShow/issues).

 # License
 ```
-Copyright© 2016  Martin Taylor
+Copyright© 2016-2017  Martin Taylor

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.